JerJohn15/stock-quotes-and-recco/README.md

 **Note:** The *serverTests.js* file will eventually be removed in a future release, as the tests performed within it are no longer necessary now that Selenium is being used.

-To [here](http://s17.postimg.org/uh7fshz33/selenium_v2_51.png) to view a screenshot of the tests with the included *serverTest.js* file.
+Go [here](http://s17.postimg.org/uh7fshz33/selenium_v2_51.png) to view a screenshot of the tests with the included *serverTest.js* file.

 ##Release v2.5
 - Added Screenshot of the Currency Converter feature (see hyperlink in *Description* section).